ubccr/xdmod/docs/configuration.md

   displaying data about specific resources.
 - Formal name - A possibly longer, more descriptive name for the resource.
+- Resource type - The type that best describes this resource.
 - Node count - The current number of nodes in the resource.
 - Processor count - The total sum of all the processors (CPU cores) in the resource.